agilesix/AgileSix.com/src/pages/about.md

   Agile Six was founded to help fix this problem, one agency at a time.
-purpose-title: Here’s what we’re about
+purpose-title: Here’s what we believe in
 purpose-body: >-
   **Progress, not disruption**